5 Tips to Create That Killer RIB Video With Your Smartphone

 So far so good but if you really want to make a difference, buy a smartphone gimbal.
 I found an amazing one on the DJI site.
 A good gimbal is independent from the smartphone brands and dimensions.

-I find that this device is super easy to get used to and it makes the quality of my videos so much better.
+I find this device incredibly easy to use, and it significantly improves the quality of my videos.

-Especially when you’re on a moving RIB keeping your smartphone steady is nearly impossible.
-This results in jerky footage spoiling the experience for your audience.
+When you’re on a moving RIB, keeping your smartphone steady is nearly impossible, resulting in jerky footage that spoils the experience for your audience.

-A gimbal compensates these movements and vibrations and your video will look stunning.
+A gimbal compensates for these movements and vibrations, ensuring your video looks stunning.

-Remember that the selfie camera is usually of lesser quality than the camera on the back.
+Additionally, remember that the selfie camera is usually of lower quality than the rear camera, so use the rear camera whenever possible for the best results.

 4. Want More?
 Use Video Editing Software and Royalty-Free Music